benlue/coServ/README.md

 ## Why coServ
 Offering smooth user experiences is becoming the norm of web applications.
 However, it's not a simple task.
 Many platforms have been developed for the quest.
 Unfortunately, most platforms seem to present more problems than solving them.

 With the arrival of HTML5, CSS3 and ES5/ES6, developers actually have enough facilities to tackle the problems.
-All we need is just a neat and clean platform to fully utilize those essential technologies.
+All we need is just a neat and clean platform to fully utilize those key technologies.
 So here comes **coServ**, with the following amazing features:

 + **HTML refactoring** &amp; reuse